Treating Drug Abuse and Addiction

 Self-help groups.
 These offer you support and encouragement.
 There are also support groups for the loved ones of people addicted to drugs.

 Medications.
-Your treatment may include certain medications, such as methadone, antabuse, or buprenorphine.
+Your treatment may include certain medications, such as methadone, disulfiram, buprenorphine, or naltrexone.

 Alternative treatments.
 These may include acupuncture, hypnosis, or biofeedback.
 Ask your health care provider about them.